 Slither Configuration

-The Slither configuration defines the parameters for using Slither in medusa
+The Slither configuration defines the parameters for using Slither in medusa.

 Currently, we use Slither to extract interesting constants from the target system.
 These constants are then used in the